Software Engineering for Self-Adaptive Robotics: A Research Agenda: 2030 Research Agenda

 \subsection{Research Opportunities}

-With numerous challenges currently being addressed in various fields of self-adaptive robotics, we aim to identify and outline future research directions and long-term challenges.
+Given the numerous challenges currently being addressed across various fields of self-adaptive robotics, we aim to identify and outline future research directions and long-term challenges.
 An overview of these opportunities is given in the green box below.

 Within \textbf{Requirements Engineering} (O1--O2), there is a need for incorporating insights from social sciences and humanities to improve the interaction of humans and robots.
 Specifically, we need to include social and ethical norms and enable robots to identify, understand, and reason on them.
 For example, robots might be trusted more easily in some societies than in others.
 In response, SARs need to adjust their behaviour according to their social environment.
 With this, not only will the safety of interactions with robots improve, but it can also lead to better performance of the robot in its required tasks.